| |

 she said, "I was cracking my head, working on one of my assignments

 at school and, Oh, it ain't easy...
 But I've got to sacrifice."
+Faith devotes a

 lot of her spare time to her schoolwork.
 "I wake up at 5 AM and study